cbrnr/python-intro-short/04-Functions/04-Functions.md

     <optionally return something>
 ```

+Let's break this down.
 A function definition starts with a function header introduced with the keyword `def`.
 Then we specify the function name (keeping in mind the naming rules we've already discussed) followed by a pair of parentheses.
 If our function requires additional information to do its job, we specify its parameters inside the parentheses (separated by commas).
 Each parameter gets its own name, and the function replaces all parameters with specific values that are provided when the function is called (these specific values are called *arguments*).
 Finally, the function header needs to be concluded with a `:`.

 Next, we indent all lines that belong to the function body.
 That way, Python knows which lines to execute when we call the function.
 A function body can consist of one or several lines of code.
 If the function has parameters, their specific values are available within the function body (that is, parameter names get replaced with specific argument values).
 Optionally, a function can return a value (for example the result of a computation).
 This return value can be evaluated and used just like any expression.